What is the NFM-P main database?

 An NFM-P main database stores classic mediation network data that includes object configurations, device backups, and statistics: The NFM-P uses the data to create a network model for use by NFM-P management functions.

-An NFM-P system requires a central database for persistent storage.
+An NFM-P system requires a central, Oracle-based database for persistent storage.
 The database can be on the same station as the main server, or on a separate station.
 A redundant NFM-P deployment has two identical main database instances in a synchronized primary/standby configuration to limit data loss in the event of a failure.

 You can manage the following database functions and parameters: